Composition of Bushmen Arrows

-The topic of the composition of Bushman arrows for hunting is vast and intricate.
-Numerous anthropological studies have documented the unique designs utilized by nearly every family group of Bushmen in Southern Africa.
+The topic of the composition of Khoi-san (Bushmen) arrows for hunting is vast and intricate.
+Numerous anthropological studies have documented the unique designs utilized by nearly every family group of Khoi-san in Southern Africa.
 These designs are often a result of specific preferences and adaptations that have developed over time due to the isolated existence of these family bands.
 Moreover, the varying degrees of influence from neighboring Bantu-speaking tribes are also reflected in the composition and designs of their arrows.

-Certain Bushman groups, such as the Hai//om at Etosha Pan, traditionally crafted single wooden arrow shafts using Grewia sp.
-Other Bushman groups, however, typically utilized reed stems as shaft material and designed a 3-piece composition for their arrows.
-Arrowheads were commonly crafted from bone, stones, hardwood, glass, or metal, and came in a variety of shapes.
-For many years, a highly debated topic among anthropologists was whether or not Bushmen utilized feathers on their arrows.
+Certain Khoi-san groups, such as the Hai//om at Etosha Pan, traditionally crafted single wooden arrow shafts using Grewia sp.
+Other Khoi-san groups, however, typically utilized reed stems as shaft material and designed a three-piece composition for their arrows.
+Arrowheads were commonly crafted from bone, stones, hardwood, glass, or metal and came in various shapes.
+For many years, anthropologists have debated whether or not Bushmen utilized feathers on their arrows.

 Unfortunately, these questions have become increasingly irrelevant in modern times.
-Over the past century, “civilized” societies have nearly eradicated all Bushmen groups beyond a reservation in the Northeast of Namibia.
+Over the past century, “civilized” societies have nearly eradicated all Khoi-san groups beyond a reservation in the Northeast of Namibia.
 Even these last remaining groups are currently under severe threat.
-Since the area is no longer a designated reservation and is open to all citizens, the gentle Bushmen are frequently oppressed by members of other tribes.
+Since the area is no longer a designated reservation and is open to all citizens, the gentle Khoi-san are frequently oppressed by members of other tribes.

-This article will focus on how the last remaining Ju//hoansi Bushmen craft their arrows today, with a particular emphasis on those intended to act via poison rather than cutting blood vessels or delivering a shock upon impact.
-The Bushmen also create slightly shorter variations of these arrows for tourists, as well as simple reed arrows with wooden tips for the training of Bushmen children.
+This article will focus on how the last remaining Ju//hoansi Khoi-san craft their arrows today, emphasizing those intended to act via poison rather than cutting blood vessels or delivering a shock upon impact.
+The Khoi-san also create slightly shorter variations of these arrows for tourists, as well as simple reed arrows with wooden tips for training their children.

 Two types of arrowheads are common.

-Another type of arrowhead used by the Ju//hoansi Bushmen is a long, round tip made of giraffe bone.
+Another type of arrowhead used by the Ju//hoansi Khoi-san is a long, round tip made of giraffe bone.
 Although this material is very dense, it can still be carved with a knife.
-Unlike the metal-tipped arrow, this type of arrowhead does not have any barbs.
+Unlike the metal-tipped arrow, this type of arrowhead has no barbs.
 Instead, it relies on deep penetration into the skin and meat of the animal.
 In this case, the poison is directly applied to the arrowhead.
 To prevent accidental poisoning of the hunter, the bony arrow tip is turned around together with the link shaft.
 And both will be sheathed in the main shaft.
 More information on this can be found in this article.

 Link shaft

-The link shaft plays a crucial role in ensuring that the arrow detaches from the animal as soon as possible after being hit.
+The link shaft ensures the arrow detaches from the animal immediately after being hit.
 Having two connections on a shaft makes it more secure than just one.
 Ostrich legbone is the preferred material for the link shaft because of its strength and durability.
-However, if ostrich bone is not available, leg bones from other large antelopes such as eland or kudu can be used.
+However, if ostrich bone is unavailable, leg bones from other large antelopes, such as eland or kudu, can be used.
 The shape of the link shaft is typically crude, with two conical shapes on either side.

 Main shaft